Daylily-Informatics/daylily/docs/ops/design_principles.md

 # Daylily Design

   > Daylily was designed to be a framework to easily run, and compare multi-omic tools.
 Rather than one pipeline, it treats each tool as a node in a DAG, abstracting each class of tool (aligner, bam sorter, duplicate marking, SNV/SV calling, and numerous QC tools) so they may run in a combinatorial fashion.
 This abstraction allows for clear, and well organized, benchmarking of tools in isolation and in combination with appropriate up/downstream tooling.
+Once a set of tools is found useful as a _pipeline_, it can be formalized and a fully versioned, down to hardware being executed on, definition of the pipeline can be released which will neatly satisfy internal quality and external regulatory requirements.

 ## Design Principles